Uniform Length Estimates for Trajectories on Flat Cone Surfaces: Generalized Thurston surgeries

 We have not yet discussed when a convex hull exists for a cluster of singularities.
 To address this, we first introduce some notation.
 Let $X$ be a flat sphere, and let $F$ be a geometric forest in $X$.
 The metric \emph{length} of $F$ is defined as the sum of the lengths of the edges of $F$, denoted by $|F|$.

 The following lemma provides a sufficient condition for the existence of a convex hull.

-\begin{lemma} Let $X$ be a non-negative flat sphere and $F$ a geometric tree in $X$, satisfying that the sum of curvatures at the vertices of $F$ is less than $1$.
-Let $\alpha$ be the homotopy class of a loop around $F$.
-Assume that for any simple saddle connection $\gamma$ whose homotopy class has a non-zero geometric intersection number with $\alpha$, the following holds:
+\begin{lemma} Let $X$ be a non-negative flat sphere and $F$ a geometric tree in $X$ such that the sum of the curvatures at the vertices of $F$ is less than $1$.
+Denote by $\alpha$ the homotopy class of a loop encircling $F$.
+Assume that for any simple saddle connection $\gamma$ whose homotopy class has non-zero geometric intersection number with $\alpha$, one has:

 Then the convex hull $D$ of the vertices of $F$ along the class $\alpha$ exists in $X$. \end{lemma}